 Compliance with and enforcement of family law parenting orders

-There is a need for empirical research to develop a greater understanding of the enforcement regime in the Family Law Act 1975 (Cth) and the factors that do or do not support compliance with parenting orders.
-Should reform of the enforcement regime be implemented, this project would also provide baseline evidence against which the impact of any reforms could be measured.
+This project addressed the gap in empirical research by developing a greater understanding of the enforcement regime contained in the Family Law Act 1975 (Cth) and the factors that do or do not support compliance with parenting orders.
+During the course of this research, a new court structure took effect, replacing two separate courts with the Federal Circuit and Family Court of Australia.
+A new National Contravention List designed to triage and assess contravention matters was also introduced.
+Should further reform of the enforcement regime be implemented, this project provides baseline evidence against which the impact of any reforms could be measured.

-This project will use mixed method research aimed at examining compliance with parenting orders and the operation of the enforcement regime.
-To address these research aims, the proposed research is intended to generate empirical evidence to address the following key issues:
+This project used mixed methods to examine compliance with parenting orders and the operation of the enforcement regime.
+The research generated empirical evidence about the following key issues:

 - the factors associated with non-compliance with parenting orders